The rewards for our volunteers are as rich as the care they give to our patients, clients and residents

 Volunteering is at the heart of Calvary

-We are grateful to the wide range of volunteers who dedicate their time to enhance the care we offer our patients, their families, friends and the community.
+We are grateful to the wide range of volunteers who dedicate their time to enhance the care we offer our patients, residents, their families, friends and the community.

 Small business owners, home carers, police officers, teachers, managers, engineers, nurses, counsellors and retirees make up our number.
 Volunteers are matched to services that draw on their diverse range of skills and interests, including: